 TGah editor: include the following changes in the TGah draft:

+The classifer type value of 6 applies only to frames with a value of 0 in the Protocol Version subfield of the Frame Control field of the MAC header.

+The classifer type value of 7 applies only to frames with a value of 1 in the Protocol Version subfield of the Frame Control field of the MAC header and a value of 1 in the FromDS subfield of the Frame Control field of the MAC header.

+The classifer type value of 8 applies only to frames with a value of 1 in the Protocol Version subfield of the Frame Control field of the MAC header and a value of 0 in the FromDS subfield of the Frame Control field of the MAC header.

-When the Classifier Type is equal to 6, the Classifier Mask subfield is three octets in length.
-It contains a sequence of nine two-bit Classifier Mask Control subfields.
-Each Classifier Mask Control subfield applies to a specific target field of the MAC header.
-It determines whether the target field is included in the comparison and whether an additional bitmask (the target field filter mask) is present.
+When the Classifier Type is equal to 6, 7 or 8, the Classifier Mask subfield is three octets in length and contains a sequence of two-bit Classifier Mask Control subfields.
+Each Classifier Mask Control subfield applies to a specific target field of the MAC header of an MPDU and determines whether the target field is included in the comparison and whether an additional bitmask (the target field filter mask) is present.
 When the target field filter mask is present, it determines which bits of the target field are used in the comparison.
-Table 8-126 (Interpretation of the Classifier Mask Control subfield values) specifies the interpretation of the Classifier Mask Control subfield.
+Setting the LSB of the 2 bits to 1 indicates the use of the corresponding MAC Header field for comparison, and setting the LSB of the two bits to 0 indicates the corresponding MAC header field is not used for comparison, and the corresponding Match Specification is not included in the Classifier.
+The setting of the MSB of the two bit to 1 indicates the inclusion of the corresponding MAC Header Filter (a bit mask) in the corresponding Match Specification; the setting of the MSB of the two bits to 0 indicates the MAC Header Filter is not included in the corresponding Match Specification and every bit of the Match Specification, if included in the Classifier Parameter, needs to be compared.
+If an optional MAC Header field needs to be compared, the LSB of the two bits in the Classifier Mask corresponding to the optional MAC header field shall be set to 1, and an MPDU that does not include the optional field is not a matching MPDU.
+Table 8-124a (Classifier Mask for Classifier Type (6)), Table 8-124b (Classifier Mask for Classifier Type (7)) and Table 8-124c (Classifier Mask for Classifier Type (8)) specify the interpretation of the Classifier Mask Control subfield for each of the Classifier Type values 6,7, and 8, respectively.

 TGah editor: remove the items highlighted in yellow from the TGah draft, note that once the changes are removed, there will be no need to keep these paragraphs within the subclause 8.4.2.30 TCLAS element, within the TGah draft, however, note that some of the other changes that are in the TGah subclause 8.4.2.30 will remain, and/or will be modified: